uriegel/LinqTools/README.md

 * Extension functions to make Async Function a Monad/Functor
 * Ohter Tools usable for fluent syntax

-## Nullable Extensions (deprecated)

-README is going to be changed to fit the new Option<T> type instead of Nullable extensions
+## Option< T >

-There are Extension Functions for nullables to make them Monads/Functors:
+There are Extension Functions for Option to make them Monads/Functors:
 * Select
 * SelectMany